circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 that you create for running automated tasks.
-By using the SSH key of a machine user, you allow anyone with repository access to build, test, and deploy the project without sacrificing security.
+By using the SSH key of a machine user, you allow anyone with repository access to build, test, and deploy the project.
+Creating a machine user also reduces the risk of losing credentials linked to a single user.

 To use the SSH key of a machine user, follow the steps below.